Casio fx-39: Display

 The unit features a blue-green, light-emitting vacuum fluorescent display (VFD).
 The display device itself has 9 seven segment digits, 8 of which are used for numeric output, the 9th being for the minus sign or to accommodate a space for 6+2 scientific notation.
 Although only capable of displaying 6 figures when using scientific notation, the calculator works internally to 8.
 A vacuum fluorescent display (VFD) is a display device used commonly on consumer-electronics equipment such as video cassette recorders, car radios, and microwave ovens.
 A VFD operates on the principle of cathodoluminescence, roughly similar to a cathode ray tube, but operating at much lower voltages.

 Design

-The physical design was an impressive step forward from previous, more boxy, models such as the fx-19; sporting three rows of scientific function keys, a stylish metal fascia and rather novel four-position slide switch on the right side.
+The physical design was derived from fx-29: it had an impressive step forward from previous, more boxy, models such as the fx-19; sporting three rows of scientific function keys, a stylish metal fascia and rather novel four-position slide switch on the right side.
 This switch is used to select the trigonometric mode (Degrees, Radians or Gradians) or statistical operation.
 The unit is pocket sized and originally came with a black plastic slip cover to protect it.